liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ```
 and the selector return value will always match exactly what is in the state.

 The problem with this?
 We now have to handle our own nulls.
-We need to check if things are empty or present when we use them – exactly what OptionTypes were added to avoid.
-We are dealing with the baggage of option types without the benefits of safety.
+We need to check if things are empty or present when we use them – exactly what Option types were added to avoid.
+We are dealing with the baggage of Option types without the benefits of safety.
 Let's see if we can improve on this.

 ## A compromise?
 _Follow the Option pattern strictly and be more lenient with selectors_

-A lot of the difficulty for a selector such as `getLoggedInUsername` arises from the fact that Session is an option.
+A lot of the difficulty for a selector such as `getLoggedInUsername` arises from the fact that Session is an Option.
 The selector has to handle either the absence or the presence of the session.
 We can avoid this problem by passing a subset of the state into the selector.

 before
 ```dart